Meet the Team

-Prior to establishing Play on Words LLC, Sherry’s career as a speech language pathologist spanned 22 years in the Illinois and Connecticut public and private schools, where she worked with pre-school to high school-aged children with special needs.
-In this capacity, she served on multidisciplinary diagnostic teams at the preschool and elementary levels.
-In addition, she helped to develop programs for teaching language through literature and worked in collaboration with classroom teachers to bridge language, reading and writing in school curriculum.
+Sherry’s career as a speech language pathologist spanned 22 years in Illinois and Connecticut public and private schools, where she worked with pre-school to high school-aged children with special needs, serving on multidisciplinary diagnostic teams and developing programs to teach language through literature, collaborating with classroom teachers to bridge language, reading and writing in school curriculum.

-Sherry and her husband Bob were long-time residents of Connecticut and recently moved to Wisconsin.
-They have three sons who served as Sherry’s first Play on Words clients: Bill, Yale 2000, Andrew, Northwestern University 2003, and Peter, Duke University 2005, and acquired three amazing daughters through marriage.
-Sherry and Bob are blessed with 10 precious grandchildren who love to play with Sheshe and Artie.
+Born in the Midwest, Sherry and Bob raised their three boys in Connecticut.
+They became residents of North Carolina in 2020.
+Their three sons, Sherry’s first Play on Words clients and toy testers, Bill, Yale ‘00; Andrew, Northwestern ‘03; and Peter, Duke ’05, graced them with three wonderful daughters by marriage.
+They are blessed with 11 precious grandchildren who love to play on words with Sheshe and Artie.

 B.A., Economics, M.M.
 Marketing, Northwestern University

 Bob Artemenko began his 34 years with IBM selling and managing sales in Chicago and New York.
 He was an executive in international marketing and strategy, working with computer server, services and financing divisions.
 He was recognized for his abilities to interpret complex, competitive and organization challenges, communicate coherent problem statements with solutions, and lead teams toward issue resolution and growth.